Canary Islands, Spain

 The heavenly turquoise waters and white sand of Matorral beach in Fuerteventura

 Holidays in Fuerteventura

-Fuerteventura is located 100km off the coast of North Africa.
-With over 300 days of sunshine per year and extremely low precipitation level, Fuerteventura is the perfect year-round destination for seaside holidays.
+Fuerteventura is located 100 km off the coast of North Africa.
+With over 300 days of sunshine per year and low rainfall, Fuerteventura is the perfect year-round destination for seaside holidays.

 Considered to be the best in the Canary Islands, Fuerteventura's beaches are truly spectacular! Τhe winds that blow throughout the year also make them the perfect place for water sports enthusiasts.

 If you feel like taking a break from swimming and sunbathing, Fuerteventura's interior is equally impressive.
 We recommend exploring it to marvel at the endless rolling hills, volcanic mountains and vast plains.
 Not to mention the quiet picturesque villages that have remained untouched by time and are definitely worth a visit.

 The unique landscape of Fuerteventura

 Fuerteventura is easily accessible by plane and of course, by ferry.

 The easiest way to travel to Fuerteventura by ferry is from the neighboring island of Lanzarote.
 There are several daily crossings from Lanzarote to Fuerteventura all year round and the duration of the shortest ferry trip is only 25 minutes.